timinan/timinan/README.md

 # Hi, I'm Tim

 Technical PM with an engineering background.
 Six years shipping on-chain consumer products as both founder and PM: NFTs, developer platforms, and on-chain games.
-Outside of work I'm always building.
+Outside of work, I'm always building.
 Hackathon projects, tools to fix problems I keep running into myself, anything that keeps me close to the code.

-Engineering background, five years writing software professionally before pivoting into product.
-BASc in Computer Engineering with a Minor in Commerce from UBC.

 [LinkedIn](https://linkedin.com/in/timnan91)